ischung123/GitLab/answers.md

 answers will be part of your grade.
 Please use *any resources you want*, as long as you list those resources (e.g. peers, websites, etc.)

+### Sources:
+1. https://initialcommit.com/blog/git-mv --> Used for learning how to rename git files using git mv

 ## Navigating logs

-#### No links/support for the first four problems!
-I only used the hints provided in the instructions.

 1. What is the SHA for the last commit made by Prof. Xanda on the branch xanda_0000_movie_processing?